 - New Halls 2, 3 and 4 (front of each)

 Bus transportation to and from downtown Decatur and the Hickory Point Mall is provided by Decatur Mass Transit District.
 Trolley transportation to and from downtown Decatur is provided by the Downtown Decatur Council.
 Buses stop at the corners of Fairview Avenue and Main Street and at Oakland Avenue and Main Street, Monday through Saturday.
 Schedule information may be obtained by calling 217.424.2800.
 Intercity bus service for Decatur is provided by Greyhound Lines, 217.877.6262.
 Airline service is provided by American Connection to St. Louis, 800.433.7300.

-University Information Center
+University Commons Welcome Center